RobsydRosca/meshcore_USB_control/README.md

 One of the next steps will be to create a global memory to store important meshcore protocol variables, such as node data captured from issued advertisements and the meshcore nodes to use for ACC hops.\
 Furthermore, the documentation of the _function_ nodes will be improved and maximized.

+## Updates
+Some updates will be published as separate MarkDown files, also or only in Italian.